Office: Student Financial Assistance

 Students who submit the Free Application for Federal Student Aid (FAFSA) before February 1 for the following academic year will receive notices from different sources: the federal government and NKU.

-Students will receive notice with instructions to view their myNKU portal online to accept or decline the financial aid offer(s).
+Students will receive notice with instructions to view their myNKU account online to accept or decline the financial aid offer(s).
 This notice will include financial aid for which the student is eligible (that is, student employment, scholarships, and student loans).
 Upon acceptance of loans, students need to complete the required loan entrance counseling and master promissory note.
 These requirements can be completed online at www.studentloans.gov.

 It is important for students to understand that all financial aid awards are dependent upon institutional, private, or federal funding.
-Notification of any change to financial aid awards will be sent to the student via their NKU email address or via U.S. mail.
+Notification of any change to financial aid awards will be sent to the student via his or her NKU email address or via U.S. mail.
 Please be aware NKU considers the use of your NKU email address to be the primary source of communication between the university and the student.

 Satisfactory Academic Progress Policy